-This cycle will continue every month starting from about age 12 years old to an average age of 51 years of age.
+This cycle will happen each month from about 12 years of age to an average age of 51 years of age.
 The cycle normally only ends with pregnancy or

 Absence of Menstruation

 Girls may not start to have their period when expected.
 This is called primary

 amenorrhea.
 It is found when a girl does not have a period by:

 Age 14 without growth of pubic hair and breasts

 Age 16 with or without growth of pubic hair and breasts

 Periods may also stop after they have already started.
 Secondary amenorrhea is when it is absent for at least 3 cycles.
 It may be caused by:

 Bleeding Disorders in Women.
 US Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/ncbddd/blooddisorders/women/index.html.
 Updated April 25, 2018.
 Accessed November 14, 2019.